burudsadanand/MeetingApp/README.md

 # MeetingApp

+Serivce is built on Docker, Spring-boot using Java 8 version and can be run on Docker container.

-The Meeting-Service app, helps to
+The Meeting-Service app, supports rest api like

 1. OfficeRegister Service and the Meeting rooms( Provided the Sample request in resource folder)
 2. EmployeesRegister Service  and build the empty Calendar Intially.(Provided the sample request in resource folder)